 Tip: Adding uncooked noodles to your homemade chicken noodle soup will cause some of the broth to be absorbed by the noodles.

-If you’d rather things more loose (and lots of broth), consider cooking noodles separately and then adding to the soup.
+If you’d rather things more loose (and lots of broth), consider cooking the noodles separately and then adding to the soup.

 How To Add More Flavour to Chicken Soup